Director of TUM-IAS

 Michael Molls has served as a reviewer for a number of highly ranked scientific journals in the fields of radiation oncology, radiation biology, and medical physics, and as a member of the editorial boards of several national and international journals.
 He is the author or co-author of about 500 reviewed publications and an editor of textbooks, monographs, and book series (MEDICAL RADIOLOGY – Diagnostic Imaging and Radiation Oncology, Springer).

 Michael Molls has supervised 14 professorial teaching qualification processes (habilitations).
-Seven of his colleagues (female and male) have achieved appointments as professors or directors in Germany and internationally.
+Eight of his colleagues (female and male) have achieved appointments as professors and clinical directors in Germany and internationally, two have achieved professorships and leading positions in the field of radiation biology.

 2014 - 2021

 After retirement, Michael Molls became a member of the International Scientific Advisory Board of the German National Center for Tumor Diseases.
-In 2014, he was elected as the chairperson of the TUM Senior Excellence Faculty, with a seat on the TUM Extended Board of Management.
+In 2016, he was elected as the chairperson of the TUM Senior Excellence Faculty, with a seat on the TUM Extended Board of Management and the Board of TUM: Junge Akademie.
 Since 2020, he serves as Director of the TUM Institute for Advanced Study, and since 2021 he is a board member of the International Graduate School of Science and Engineering (IGSSE) at TUM.

 In recent years, the scientific interests of Michael Molls shifted toward the topic of sustainability.
-His related activities are manifold, including the organization of symposia and book editions (e.g., Sustainable Risk Management, 2018, Springer; Strategies for a Sustainable Interaction with the Earth System, 2021, Springer; and Science, Rationality & Sustainability - Food for thought for the time after Corona, TUM Verlag 2021).
+His related activities are manifold, including the organization of symposia and book editions (e.g., Sustainable Risk Management, 2018, Springer; Strategies for a Sustainable Interaction with the Earth System, 2021, Springer; and Science, Rationality & Sustainability - Food for thought for the time after Corona, TUM University Press 2021; Circular Economy, TUM University Press 2022).

-Hans Langendorff Award (1979); Member of the German National Academy of Sciences “Leopoldina” (1998); President of the Joint Annual Congress of the German and Austrian Societies of Radiation Oncology and the German Society of Medical Physics (2000); Honorary Award of the Munich Tumor Center (2007); Chairman of the Alfred Breit Award Committee (since 2013); Honorary member of both the Austrian and the German Societies of Radiation Oncology (2004, 2014); TUM Emeritus of Excellence (2013); Paul Harris Fellow of Rotary International (2017); Doctor Honoris Causa of the Cyprus University of Technology (2019); Dr. h.c. of the Dimitrie Cantemir Christian University Bukarest (2021).
+Hans Langendorff Award (1979); Member of the German National Academy of Sciences “Leopoldina” (1998); President of the Joint Annual Congress of the German and Austrian Societies of Radiation Oncology and the German Society of Medical Physics (2000); Honorary Award of the Munich Tumor Center (2007); Chairman of the Alfred Breit Award Committee (since 2013); honorary member of both the Austrian and the German Societies of Radiation Oncology (2004, 2014); TUM Emeritus of Excellence (2013); Paul Harris Fellow of Rotary International (2017); Doctor Honoris Causa of the Cyprus University of Technology (2019); Dr. h.c. of the Dimitrie Cantemir Christian University Bukarest (2021); Member of the European Academy of Sciences and Arts (2021).